You've signed in with a UCLA undergraduate student account.

 How do I ask for funding beyond the $1,000 maximum under the Doctoral Travel Grant program?

 The maximum a student may receive from the DTG funding is $1,000.
 If you need additional funding, please contact your home academic department.

 I have expenses for multiple trips.
-How do I submit these requests for Doctoral Travel Grant reimbursement?
+How do I submit these requests for the Doctoral Travel Grant?

 Is there a minimum amount of reimbursement necessary to apply for the Doctoral Travel Grant?